 The Golfinho exploration well, drilled by partner Anadarko Petroleum Corp.
-(APC), found 7 trillion to 20 trillion cubic feet of recoverable gas, according to a statement today.
+(APC:US), found 7 trillion to 20 trillion cubic feet of recoverable gas, according to a statement today.
 The discovery was separate to the existing Prosperidade find, which holds as much as 30 trillion cubic feet.
 In total, the Rovuma Area 1 block where Anadarko and Cove are exploring may hold more than five times the U.K.’s existing gas reserves.

 “The well results are indicative of the upside that the potential acquirers of Cove Energy have priced into their offers,” FirstEnergy Capital Corp. wrote in an e-mailed report.
 “We anticipate further consolidation in the region as the size of the discoveries becomes even more attractive to super majors.”